It’s time for my annual harangue/plea/rant.

-We’ve all made resolutions this year and in years past, but do yourself a favor and make the resolution above the 2020 resolution that you stick to.
+We’ve all made resolutions this year and in years past, but do yourself a favor and make this resolution the 2023 resolution that you stick to.

-I’m going to help you keep this one by laying out the process holistically from January through September so that you can present a superior application.
+I’ve tried to help you keep this resolution by laying out the process holistically from January through September so that you can present a superior application.
 It’s not just the test score or the GPA or the years of work experience or solid extracurriculars.
-It’s all of the above.
+It’s all of these.

 Apply with an admissions expert on your team